I went busking for the first time!

 After that, the tips simply flowed in.
 The little kids seemed to like me the most.
 All the toddlers stared at me, they were so cute!

-The people in Croatia are very generous and kind, I got some thumbs up and what I assumed were compliments although being in Croatia I couldn’t understand them, I just smiled a lot.
+People in Croatia are very generous and kind, I got some thumbs up and what I assumed were compliments although being in Croatia I couldn’t understand them, I just smiled a lot.

 After about an hour-and-a-half, my back and neck muscles were killing me, so I had to pack up and go.
 I didn’t really want to.
 It’s actually quite fun being out there, but it’s probably good that I didn’t stay there too long at a time because people were possibly getting sick of my limited repertoire of six songs!